Metrics

 rx_decoding_blocks_err : total number of blocks lost due to decoding error: too many packets missing or corrupted at the time of decoding.

-rx_udp_send_reorder_err : total number of lost UDP packets because it was impossible to push it to the reorder/decode queue.
-Try to increase “udp_packets_queue_size” receiver config value or reduce throughput with rate limiter or try to optimize RX performance receiver Multithreading.
+rx_decoding_send_block_err : total number of lost blocks because it was impossible to push it to the TCP sender queue (most probably because it is full).
+Try to increase “tcp_blocks_queue_size” receiver config value or adjust sender/receiver TCP throughput.

 rx_tcp_blocks : total number of blocks sent on TCP session